sfu-fas/coursys/instructions/SYSADMIN.md

 ### Python Dependancies

-On the production server, Python libraries are installed in a virtualenv in `/venv`, so the Python executable that should be used for everything is `/venv/bin/python`: that will use those installed libraries.
+On the production server, Python libraries are installed in a virtualenv in `/venv`, so the Python executable that should be used for everything is `/venv/bin/python`: that will use those libraries.
+That *should* be taken care of by the server config: that directory is in the user `$PATH` before others, and the various services are configured to use that executable.